-- When a job is submitted to the Printer object and the Printer object validates the attributes in the - submission request, the Printer object creates a new Job object.
-The end user then interacts with this new - Job object to query its status and monitor the progress of the job.
-End users may also cancel the print - 468 job An end user can also cancel their print jobs by using the Job object's Cancel-Job operation.
-An end-user - can also hold, release, and restart their print jobs using the Job object's OPTIONAL Hold-Job, Release-Job, - and Restart-Job operations, if implemented. - A privileged operator or administrator of a Printer object can cancel, hold, release, and restart any user's job - using the REQUIRED Cancel-Job and the OPTIONAL Hold-Job, Release-Job, and Restart-Job operations. - In additional privileged operator or administrator of a Printer object can pause, resume, or purge (jobs from) - a Printer object using the OPTIONAL Pause-Printer, Resume-Printer, and Purge-Jobs operations, if - 475 implemented. - The notification service is out of scope for IPP/1.0, this IPP/1.1 document, but using such a notification and the interval of the notification is a service in the notification in the notification is a service in the notification in the notification is a service in the notification in the notification is a service in the notification in the notification is a service in the notification in the notification in the notification is a service in the notification - service, the end user is able to register for and receive Printer specific and Job specific events.
-An end user - can query the status of Printer objects and can follow the progress of Job objects by polling using the Get- - Printer-Attributes, Printer-Attributes, Get-Jobs, and Get-Job-Attributes operations.
+- When a job is submitted to the Printer object and the Printer object validates the attributes in the 457 - submission request, the Printer object creates a new Job object.
+The end user then interacts with this new 458 - Job object to query its status and monitor the progress of the job.
+An end user can also cancel their print 459 - jobs by using the Job object's Cancel-Job operation.
+An end-user can also hold, release, and restart their 460 - print jobs using the Job object's OPTIONAL Hold-Job, Release-Job, and Restart-Job operations, if 461 - implemented.
+462 - A privileged operator or administrator of a Printer object can cancel, hold, release, and restart any user's job 463 - using the REQUIRED Cancel-Job and the OPTIONAL Hold-Job, Release-Job, and Restart-Job operations.
+464 - In additional privileged operator or administrator of a Printer object can pause, resume, or purge (jobs from) 465 - a Printer object using the OPTIONAL Pause-Printer, Resume-Printer, and Purge-Jobs operations, if 466 - implemented.
+467 - The notification service is out of scope for this IPP/1.1 document, but using such a notification service, the 468 - end user is able to register for and receive Printer specific and Job specific events.
+An end user can query 469 - the status of Printer objects and can follow the progress of Job objects by polling using the Get-Printer-470 - Attributes, Get-Jobs, and Get-Job-Attributes operations.
+471

-480 2.
-IPP Objects
+2. IPP Objects

-- The PP/1.0IPP/1.1 model introduces objects of type Printer and Job.
-Each type of object models relevant 481 aspects of a real-world entity such as a real printer or real print job.
-Each object type is defined as a set of 482 possible attributes that may be supported by instances of that object type.
-For each object (instance), the 483 actual set of supported attributes and values describe a specific implementation.
-The object's attributes and 484 values describe its state, capabilities, realizable features, job processing functions, and default behaviors 485 and characteristics.
-For example, the Printer object type is defined as a set of attributes that each Printer 486 object potentially supports.
-In the same manner, the Job object type is defined as a set of attributes that are 487 potentially supported by each Job object.
-488 - Each attribute included in the set of attributes defining an object type is labeled as: - "REQUIRED": each object MUST support the attribute. - "RECOMMENDED": each object SHOULD support the attribute. - "OPTIONAL": each object MAY support the attribute. - There is no such similar labeling Some definitions of attribute values indicate that an object MUST or - SHOULD support the value; otherwise, support of the value is OPTIONAL.
-However, if an - implementation supports an attribute, it MUST support at least one of the possible values for that attribute.
+- The IPP/1.1 model introduces objects of type Printer and Job.
+Each type of object models relevant aspects 473 - of a real-world entity such as a real printer or real print job.
+Each object type is defined as a set of possible 474 - attributes that may be supported by instances of that object type.
+For each object (instance), the actual set 475 - of supported attributes and values describe a specific implementation.
+The object's attributes and values 476 - describe its state, capabilities, realizable features, job processing functions, and default behaviors and 477 - characteristics.
+For example, the Printer object type is defined as a set of attributes that each Printer object 478 - potentially supports.
+In the same manner, the Job object type is defined as a set of attributes that are 479 - potentially supported by each Job object.
+480 - Each attribute included in the set of attributes defining an object type is labeled as: 481 - "REQUIRED": each object MUST support the attribute.
+482 - "RECOMMENDED": each object SHOULD support the attribute. - "OPTIONAL": each object MAY support the attribute.
+484 - 485

+- Some definitions of attribute values indicate that an object MUST or SHOULD support the value; 486 - otherwise, support of the value is OPTIONAL.
+However, if an implementation supports an attribute, it 487 - MUST support at least one of the possible values for that attribute.
+488 submit print jobs to the Printer object.
+The actual implementation components behind the Printer abstraction may take on different forms and different configurations.
+However, the model abstraction allows the details of the configuration of real components to remain opaque to the end user.
+Section 3 describes each of the Printer operations in detail.